lizardfs/documentation/source/adminguide/basic_configuration.rst

 Options
 ^^^^^^^

-To give oyu maximum flexibility LizardFS provides a range of mount options so you can finetune settings for every piece of your namespace.
+To give you maximum flexibility LizardFS provides a range of mount options so you can finetune settings for every piece of your namespace.

 None of them are required.
 If you do not provide any options, the default set of::